NateEag/how-i-code/drafts/optimizing-websites.rst

 wise, but mangling your existing ones chasing bytes is not.

 Note that reducing resource consumption is a different goal than improving perceived end user experience.
-The two goals are not entirely unrelated, but be careful not to optimize one when you should be focusing on the other.
+The two goals are not unrelated, but be careful not to optimize one when you should be focusing on the other.